How to Choose a Tumble Dryer: UK Buyer Guide

 - Comparing too many models before understanding the basics

-Best next route depending on your biggest question
+Choose your next guide by your biggest question

 Which dryer type is best?

-Start here if you still need the main type decision.
+Start here if you still need the main heat pump vs condenser decision.

 What will it cost to run?